kiyoon/version-pioneer/README.md

 If you don't want to add a dev dependency, you can simply vendor the "versionscript" in your project.

-Copy-paste the entire `src/version_pioneer/version_pioneer_core.py` to your project, use it as is or customise it to your needs.
+Copy-paste the entire [`versionscript.py`](src/version_pioneer/versionscript.py) to your project, use it as is or customise it to your needs.

-If you choose to modify the script, remember one rule: the `_version.py` file must contain `get_version_dict()` function that returns a dictionary with a "version" key. (more precisely, the `VersionDict` type in the script.)
+If you choose to modify the script, remember one rule: the versionscript file must contain `get_version_dict()` function that returns a dictionary with a "version" key. (more precisely, the `VersionDict` type in the script.)

 ```python
 # Valid _version.py